handwaving/handwaving.github.io/menu/about.md

 ---
 layout: page
+permalink: /about
 ---

-This comic will explore mathematics, science, and the life of a student trying to wrap their head around both.
+This comic will explore mathematics, science, and the life of a student trying to wrap his head around both.